 Turn on Cloud Saved Games on your Xbox 360 console.
 To do this and to get troubleshooting help, see Store your saved games in the cloud.

 General network congestion and connection quality issues can impact the amount of time it takes to sync your game saves to your Xbox One.
-Also note that broadcasting your gameplay can further impact game-save sync time.
+If you broadcast your gameplay, that can further impact game-save sync time.
 You can work around this by waiting to start your game broadcast until after the game-save sync process has finished.

 Thanks for your feedback!